olcortesb/is-agentcore-the-new-lambda/README.md

 **The Result:** AgentCore can absolutely replicate Lambda + SQS patterns.
 The payload `{"prompt": {"a":5,"b":3}}` returns `{"result": 8, "message_sent": true, "message_id": "..."}` and the structured message appears in the SQS queue.

-The second test passed!, I can send a message to SQS! ✅
+The second test passed!
+I can send a message to SQS! ✅

 ![alt text](images/image-2.png)